-50 The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under an international trade agreement in the country to which the goods are exported, must be determined in accordance with the rules of origin in the agreement (see section 167(3)(a) of the Customs Duty Act).
+59 The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under an international trade agreement in the country to which the goods are exported, must be determined in accordance with the rules of origin in the agreement (see section 167(3)(a) of the Customs Duty Act).
+60 The question whether goods exported from the Republic are goods of South African origin for purposes of

-51 The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under a generalised system of preferences in the country to which the goods are exported, must be determined in accordance with the rules of origin made by that country for the implementation of that system (see section 167(4)(a) of the Customs Duty Act).
-52 This rule forms part of the general rules of origin referred to in section 169 of the Customs Duty Act.
+60 The question whether goods exported from the Republic are goods of South African origin for purposes of preferential tariff treatment under a generalised system of preferences in the country to which the goods are exported, must be determined in accordance with the rules of origin made by that country for the implementation of that system (see section 167(4)(a) of the Customs Duty Act).
+61 This rule forms part of the general rules of origin referred to in section 169 of the Customs Duty Act.
 In terms

-52 This rule forms part of the general rules of origin referred to in section 169 of the Customs Duty Act.
+61 This rule forms part of the general rules of origin referred to in section 169 of the Customs Duty Act.
 In terms of section 167 general rules of origin apply for determining the origin of goods only to the extent prescribed by rule under section 178(b) and as no such rule has been issued to apply the general rules for purposes of international trade agreements or generalised systems of preferences, the general rules will not apply when determining the origin of goods imported or exported under a trade agreement or exported under a generalised system of preferences.

-- (a) includes - - the cost to the producer of all materials used directly in the production of the goods; - (ii) direct production expenses; - (iii) overhead factory expenses; - (iv) the cost of inside containers; and - (v) the cost of salaries and wages in respect of labour directly utilised in the production of those goods; and - (b) excludes all costs incurred subsequent to the completion of the production of the goods, such as - - (i) outside packages (including zinc linings, tarred paper and similar packaging) in which goods of that class or kind are ordinarily exported, and expenses in connection with the packing of goods therein; - producer, supplier or exporter's profit, and the profit or remuneration of any trade broker or other person dealing with the goods in their finished form; - (iii) royalties; and - (iv) the cost of transport and insurance of the goods from the place of production in the country of export to the port or place of export in the that country.
+- producer, supplier or exporter's profit, and the profit or remuneration of any trade broker or other person dealing with the goods in their finished form; - (iii) royalties; and - (iv) the cost of transport and insurance of the goods from the place of production in the country of export to the port or place of export in the that country.